-- a.
-Declare that Loudoun County Public School's Student Equity - Ambassador program impermissibly discriminates on the basis of race. - b.
-Declare that Loudoun County Public School's Student Equity
+a.
+Declare that Loudoun County Public School's Student Equity b.
+Declare that Loudoun County Public School's Student Equity violation of the First Amendment and Equal Protection Clause.

+Ambassador program impermissibly discriminates on the basis of race.

-Ambassador program impermissibly discriminates on the basis of viewpoint. - c.
-Declare that Loudoun County Public School's bias reporting system impermissibly discriminates on the basis of speech content and viewpoint. - d.
-Enjoin the Loudoun County School Board from operating the Student Equity Ambassador program. - e.
-Enjoin the Loudoun County School Board from operating the bias reporting system. - f.
-Award Plaintiffs Nominal Damages. - g.
-Award Plaintiffs their costs and attorney's fees under 42 U.S.C. § 1988. - h.
+Ambassador program impermissibly discriminates on the basis of viewpoint in c.
+Declare that Loudoun County Public School's bias reporting system impermissibly discriminates on the basis of speech content and viewpoint.

+d.
+Enjoin the Loudoun County School Board from operating the Student e.
+Enjoin the Loudoun County School Board from operating the bias reporting system.

+Equity Ambassador program.

+f.
+Award Plaintiffs Nominal Damages.

+g.
+Award Plaintiffs their costs and attorney's fees under 42 U.S.C. § h.
 Award Plaintiffs any other relief to which they may be entitled.

-Dated: June 2, 2021
+Dated: August 30, 2021 Respectfully submitted,

-Respectfully Submitted,